Monsignor John Hawes

 During his time in the Mid-West, Hawes was responsible for an astounding body of work throughout the region.
 His creations ranged from basic corrugated iron structures like St Patrick’s Church in Wonthella, Geraldton, to the unique design of Our Lady of Mt Carmel in Mullewa, or the grand structure of Nazareth House perched on the edge of Champion Bay in Geraldton.
 There is little doubt that Hawes’ work in the region has contributed, and will continue to contribute, to the vibrancy of the local built environment.

 He designed himself a small cottage, The Hermitage, adjacent to St John of God Hospital in Geraldton.
 Hawes declared the building, completed in 1936, was to be his retirement home.
 At the same time he also designed a beautiful chapel, San Spirito, that was built in the grounds of the Geraldton cemetery, and included a place for his own grave at the foot of the Rood Screen and a brass effigy of himself set into a marble slab.
 However, in 1939, Monsignor Hawes left Western Australia for England and eventually Cat Island in the Bahamas, never to return.

-While his aim in returning to The Bahamas had been to live out his life as a hermit, his architectural skills as well as his priestly talents, were once more, very much in demand.
+While his aim in returning to The Bahamas had been to live out his life as a hermit under the name of Fra Jerome, his architectural skills as well as his priestly talents, were once more, very much in demand.
 This was also a very productive stage of his architectural life and as well as building 4 Churches on Cat Island and 1 on Long Island, he undertook his biggest commission of all in Nassau – St Augustine’s Monastery, School and Church, as well as the convent of Blessed Martin de Porres.

 He did however also succeed in building a most impressive but simple dwelling on Como Hill, the highest point in The Bahamas.
 He named it Mt Alvernia and built his Hermitage and Chapel and also created his own burial chamber beneath the hill.